-If you tell the assistant to move $50 from checking, the bot does this correctly.
+If you tell the chatbot to move $50 from checking, the bot does this correctly.

 “I trust you to be well intentioned”

-The assistant is not sneaky.
+The chatbot is not sneaky.
 It is working for you, and only you.

 “I trust you to know me”

-The assistant understands your unique needs and only recommends actions, products, or services that will benefit you financially.
+The chatbot understands your unique needs and only recommends actions, products, or services that will benefit you financially.

 “I trust you to be reliable”

-The assistant better be available whenever you need it.
+The chatbot better be available whenever you need it.

 “I trust you to be discreet”